Samsung/tizen-docs/docs/application/web/get-started/mobile/first-app.md

     This step shows how you can create the application UI and make small alterations to it to improve the usability of your application.

-When you are developing a more complex application, you can take advantage of the [Web tools included in the Tizen Studio](../../../tizen-studio/web-tools/index.md) to ease the tasks of creating functionality and designing the application UI.
+When you are developing a more complex application, you can take advantage of the [Web tools included in Tizen Studio](../../../tizen-studio/web-tools/index.md) to ease the tasks of creating functionality and designing the application UI.

 <a name="create"></a>
 ## Creating a Project

-The following example shows you how to create and configure a basic mobile Web application project in the Tizen Studio.
+The following example shows you how to create and configure a basic mobile Web application project in Tizen Studio.
 An application project contains all the files that make up an application.

 The following figure illustrates the application to be created: